mduchac/TVMarketing/README.md

 # Machine Learning project
+Final project for cs320(Team of 2)

--Objective: Use past email click data from 2020 to find and target users who might be interested in our upcoming TV promotion.
+Objective: Use past email click data from 2020 to find and target users who might be interested in our upcoming TV promotion.

 - Built a predictive model using scikit-learn’s Pipeline and ColumnTransformer to transform numerical features (age,purchase amount, time spent) and categorical features (user badges)